liafonx/ThinkingParrot/README.md

 You will quickly raise awareness, simplify the complex, and gain a durable mental model of English usage.

+## Learning Program

+The English learning program is implemented in a WeChat Mini Program that provides various tools to help and motivate learners, such as collection, daily check-in, and rank list.
+The whole learning process is divided into six levels: the first four levels (concept introduction, multiple choices, and oral questions) are implemented, while the chatbot represents the final level—putting learners into realistic English settings to help them master concept learning through daily conversation.
+The chatbot engine uses advanced Chaotic Neural Oscillatory LSTM technology ([Language-Chatbot-3.0](https://github.com/liafonx/Language-Chatbot-3.0.git)) to provide more natural and contextually aware conversations.

 ## Pillars & Principles

 ![Pillars and Principles](./Pillars-and-Principles.png)